ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ## Step 4.
 Prepare the covariates file for TensorQTL mapping
-In this analysis, the covariates that we are going to use are the sex of the individuals, the Planet values (omegas) and the Principal Components of our genotype.
-The number of PCs is going to be defined by your data, in this protocol we have used five PCs as an example.
-Therefore, we will need to perform a Principal Component Analysis (PCA) with PLINK:
+In this analysis, the covariates that we are going to use are the sex of the individuals, the Planet values (cell type proportions) and the Principal Components of our genotype.
+The number of PCs is going to be defined by your data, but at least you should include the first five.
+In this protocol we have used five PCs as an example.
+Therefore, we had to perform a Principal Component Analysis (PCA) with PLINK considering the last version of the genotype:

 ```
 mkdir covariates